 Mid-Range to Entry-Level Shimano Components

-The most expensive models have Shimano Deore components and there are also Shimano Acera and Altus models which cost much less.
+The pricier models have Shimano Deore components and there are also Shimano Acera, Alivio, and Tourney models which cost much less.
 All of these models cost less than $1,000!

 Moreover, all models have hydraulic disc brakes.
 This is extremely important if you are planning to use these bikes for what they are made to do – to tackle rough single tracks and even terrain where there isn’t much road for you to ride on.